Cerridwen Fallingstar: First book

-She also states, regarding Wiccanism and witchcraft:

 Books

 Fallingstar has written three historical novels.
 According to her, these books are descriptions of her own past lives, accessed via a form of hypnotic regression, which she combines with historical research.

 The Heart of the Fire

 In 1990, she published her first book, The Heart of the Fire – about a young witch named Fiona McNair and her coven, in rural 16th-century Scotland, during the time of the witch trials.
 The book was well received by many alternative press journals, including Yoga Journal and Green Egg.
 New Directions for Women wrote:

 The Heart of the Fire became a staple of Wiccan literature, and Merlin Stone wrote of it, "Cerridwen Fallingstar is a brilliant writer.
 The power of the Goddess shines through all that she does."
 Portions of it have also been anthologized in other books.

 White as Bone, Red as Blood

 Fallingstar's second historical novel, about a Shinto priestess, poet, and imperial companion in classical 12th-century Japan, was published in 2009 as White as Bone, Red as Blood: The Fox Sorceress.
 It was followed in 2011 by White as Bone, Red as Blood: The Storm God.
 Together, these two books chronicle the transition of Japanese culture from the refined and poetic Heian period to the warlike Shogunate period, as seen through the eyes of the protagonist, Seiko Fujiwara.
 Seiko's father is an erudite court poet, and her mother is an Inari priestess.

 The San Francisco Book Review wrote of the first volume: "Cerridwen Fallingstar's second historical novel, White as Bone, Red as Blood: The Fox Sorceress, is by far one of the best reads to come along in a while, historical fiction or otherwise. ...
 With action from page one, The Fox Sorceress is an engaging tale with awing intricate historic detail.
 Though character and plot drive, the book has what any reader wants in a story: love, loyalty, deceit, betrayal, murder, passion, and even erotica."
 The Midwest Book Review wrote of it: "The rise of the Samurai in Japan was not a peaceful occurrence. ...
 Seiko Fujiwara, a potential sorceress, may just hold the key to the salvation of her country.
 But fulfilling the prophecy is never an easy thing.
 White as Bone, Red as Blood is an interesting and excellent read".
 The Japan Times reviewer reported that: "The Heian Period is portrayed as balanced and civilized before the onslaught of the samurai and the overthrow of the emperor by the Kamakura shogunate.
 The history of Japanese religion forms a large part of the story: Shinto gods (kami), Fujiyama, the sun goddess Amaterasu, tanuki and Inari deities all have narrative space.
 The author imagines a mostly realistic 12th-century Japan ... contrasting the world of the court, poetry and tradition with that of superstition, fancy and ritual."

 Apex Reviews had this to say about the first volume: